josephmasongsong/blog-gocobuy/_posts/2020-08-03-bay-area-housing-market-update-may-2019.md

 Bay Area Median List Prices: on the rise

 After peaking in the middle of 2018, prices declined through year end.
-Since the start of 2019 we have seen the m_edian list price_ for the San Francisco-Oakland-Hayward metro increase by over 13% and the _median list price_ for the San Jose-Sunnyvale-Santa Clara metro increase by over 14%.
+Since the start of 2019 we have seen the _median list price_ for the San Francisco-Oakland-Hayward metro increase by over 13% and the _median list price_ for the San Jose-Sunnyvale-Santa Clara metro increase by over 14%.

 ![](/assets/images/mortgage-list-price-123.png)